BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 - IBM, which provides SPSS Modeler, a tool targeted to users with little or no analytical background.
-IBM also has SPSS Statistics, which is geared toward more sophisticated analysts.
+IBM also offers SPSS Statistics, which is geared toward more sophisticated analysts.

-- KNIME, an open source product commercialized by software vendor KNIME.com that includes an analytics platform and a number of commercial extensions for big data, cluster operations and collaboration.
+- KNIME, an open source product commercialized by software vendor KNIME AG that includes an analytics platform and several commercial extensions for big data, cluster operations and collaboration.

-- Microsoft Revolution Analytics, which spans two products -- Revolution R Open, a free download that's an enhanced version of the R programming language, and Revolution R Enterprise, which supports the use of R in clustered environments (like Hadoop).
+- Microsoft R, which spans several products -- Microsoft R Open, a free download that is an enhanced version of the R programming language, and Microsoft R Client and R Server, which support the use of R in clustered environments, such as Hadoop.